Is it possible to learn painting by autodidact and achieve the same level skill as learning painting in the academic of art?

 Is it that hard, to learn painting by autodidact?

-Yeah it’s hard, but anything that come from passion should break that ‘hard walls’ if you trust and believe in yourself.
+Yeah, it’s hard, but anything that comes from passion should break that ‘hard walls’ if you trust and believe in yourself.

 That’s why as an autodidact painter I want to share my experience on how to break the walls and successfully achieved whatever art skill you want to achieve.

-Okay, this is a few things that I’ve did (I always do) on how to learn painting by autodidact.
+Okay, this is a few things that I’ve done (I always do) on how to learn painting by autodidact.

 Practice makes perfect

-Since a long long time ago, this phrase is used as mantra for anything if you want to become proficient in field you are in.
+Since a long long time ago, this phrase is used as a mantra for anything if you want to become proficient in the field you are in.
 And in painting is no exception.

-By doing everyday practice like sketching/drawing, color study is not only train your skill but also sharpen your intuition.
+By doing an everyday practice like sketching/drawing, the color study is not only training your skill but also sharpen your intuition.

 “”A river cuts through rock, not because of its power, but because of its persistence.” ~ James N. Watkins

-My best tips is never wait for inspiration to come just sketch everything that interesting around you eg. your cat/dog, a pair of your shoes etc. Just draw anything!
+My best tips never wait for inspiration to come just sketch everything that interesting around you eg. your cat/dog, a pair of your shoes, etc. Just draw anything!

-We are the lucky generation, in the past before internet exist people who want to read about art have go hunt to library or book store to get the information about art history, theory of art, how to paint with oil, acrylic, water color, research what the right gears need to buy etc.
+We are the lucky generation, in the past before internet exist people who want to read about art have to go hunt to library or book store to get the information about art history, the theory of art, how to paint with oil, acrylic, watercolor, research what the right gears need to buy, etc.

 Nowadays, you can easily read all that stuff right in front of your computers/smartphone screen for ‘free’.
 If necessary, you can also buy an ebook.

-Sometimes words isn’t enough Youtube is one great place for visual education you can find a bunch for ‘free’ painting lesson and to find a DVD lesson you wanna purchase, if necessary.
+Sometimes words aren’t enough Youtube is one great place for visual education you can find a bunch for ‘free’ painting lesson and to find a DVD lesson you wanna purchase, if necessary.

-The first old master I obsessed with is the great Leonardo Da’Vinci, and the first touch of realism in my ‘soul’ was by his legacy.
+The first old master I obsessed with is the great Leonardo DaVinci, and the first touch of realism in my ‘soul’ was by his legacy.
 Not aspire to become as genius as him, no!
-I am not as ‘genius’ as him I wish I was but ha ha ha but sorry for disappoint you, I am not.
+I am not as ‘genius’ as him I wish I was but ha ha ha but sorry for disappointing you, I am not.

 But one thing for sure, I did learn the foundation of realism from his legacies.

-And the journey continue, I also become obsessed with Rembrandt, Vermeer, William Adolphe Bouguereau, John Singer Sargent etc. Not only realism, I also love impressionist and romanticism old master.
+And the journey continues, I also become obsessed with Rembrandt, Vermeer, William Adolphe Bouguereau, John Singer Sargent, etc. Not only realism, but I also love impressionism and romanticism old master.

-Okay! what I mean here is find old master that represent a painting style you want to achieve.
-It’s can be a great motivation for you to develop your skill.
+Okay! what I mean here is find an old master that represents a painting style you want to achieve.
+It’s can be a great motivation for you to develop your skills.

 Hang out with painter/artist

-If you can’t found one at place you’re live, once again use the advantage of internet.
+If you can’t find one at the place you’re live, once again use the advantage of the internet.
 You can find them easily on all social media.